 - Cooking spray

-- For each packet, you will need 2 large (about 20 inches long) sheets of foil, or just 1 sheet if it's the heavy duty kind.
+- For each packet, you will need 2 large (about 20 inches long) sheets of foil, or just 1 sheet of heavy duty aluminum foil.

-- Fold the long sides of the foil in towards the center and roll over to seal.
-Seal up the edges as well.
+- Fold the long sides of the foil in towards the center and roll over to seal, then roll up the short edges.